sterniichuk/search-engine/readme.md

 3. Build the project:

+- Provide the absolute path to the 'aclImdb_v1' folder.
+<br>The app will automatically handle dataset splitting based on the variant passed as an argument.
+- This command will also run tests where the dataset is required.
 <pre>
-# Provide the absolute path to the 'datasets' folder.
-# The app will automatically handle dataset splitting based on the variant passed as an argument.
-# This command will also run tests where the dataset is required.
 <code>
-mvn package -Dindexdataset="C:\Users\stern\Documents\cw_sources"
+mvn package -Dindexdataset=C:\Users\stern\Documents\aclImdb_v1
 </code>
 </pre>
-<b>OR</b>
+<b>OR</b><br>
 3. Run this command to get the JAR file without testing:
 <pre>
 <code>
-## Skip tests
 mvn package -DskipTests
 </code>
 </pre>

 ## Run

-- Specify the path to a directory containing the 'datasets' folder. <br> The app will automatically split the dataset based on the variant you provide as an argument.
+- Provide the absolute path to the 'aclImdb_v1' folder. <br> The app will automatically split the dataset based on the variant you provide as an argument.
 - Also, provide a path to a folder where you want to store statistics like .csv files and charts.
 <pre>
 <code>
-java -jar --enable-preview .\runner\target\runner-1.0-SNAPSHOT.jar --source C:\Users\stern\Documents\cw_sources --output C:\Users\stern\Desktop\your-best-output-folder
+java -jar --enable-preview .\runner\target\runner-1.0-SNAPSHOT.jar --source C:\Users\stern\Documents\aclImdb_v1 --output C:\Users\stern\Desktop\your-best-output-folder
 </code>
 </pre>